-The fair value used for the RSUs issued in 2015 ranged from CAD\$0.80 to CAD\$1.22 while the RSUs issued in December 2014 and December 2013 were \$0.96 and \$1.20 per unit, respectively which was the closing price of the stock on the TSX as of the trading days immediately preceding the grant dates.
+The fair value used for each RSUs issued in 2016 was CAD \$0.73.
+Those issued in 2015 ranged from CAD \$0.80 to CAD \$1.22 per unit, while the RSUs issued in December 2014 were \$0.96 per unit.
+Each of the issuance prices were the closing prices of the stock on the TSX as of the trading day immediately preceding the grant date.

-16. Sales
+15. Sales

-Revenue is primarily derived from the sale of U_3O_8 to domestic utilities under contracts or spot sales.
-In 2013, the Company also sold its 2013 and 2014 deliveries under two of its contracts to a third party trader.
-The income was recognized in the years in which the respective deliveries were completed.
+Revenue is primarily derived from the sale of $U_3O_8$ to domestic utilities under contracts or spot sales.
+In 2016, the Company also sold deliveries under two of its contracts to a third party trader.
+The income was deferred at the time and recognized when the respective deliveries were completed.